-- 22.1 Have smoke/heat alarms or has some other form of fire detection and fire warning been provided in the flats? - 22.2 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary12? - 22.3 If there is a communal fire detection and fire alarm system, does it extend into the dwellings? - 22.4 Where appropriate, has a fire alarm zone plan been provided? - 22.5 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?

-- 22.6 Relevant information (including description of arrangements and deficiencies observed): - A fire detection and alarm system is not provided within the common parts of the block of flats, which is consistent with the design and construction of residential flats of this type. - However, it is understood that consideration is being given to the installation of an evacuation system for use by the fire and rescue service and a fire detection and alarm system, pending the removal of the spandrel panels.
-The system would incorporate heat detectors and alarm sounders fitted in each flat.
-The operation of a heat detector in any one flat would trigger an alert signal at the control and indicating panel and remotely alert the security team of a potential incident.
+- 22.1 Have smoke/heat alarms or has some other form of fire Unk Yes No detection and fire warning been provided in the flats?
+22.2 Is a reasonable fire detection and alarm system provided N/A Yes No in the common areas, where necessary12?
+22.3 No If there is a communal fire detection and fire alarm system, N/A Yes does it extend into the dwellings?
+Unk 22.4 Where appropriate, has a fire alarm zone plan been N/A Yes No provided?
+22.5 Where appropriate, are there adequate arrangements for N/A Yes No silencing and resetting an alarm condition? - 22.6 Relevant information (including description of arrangements and deficiencies observed): - A fire detection and alarm system is not provided within the common parts of the block of flats, which is consistent with the design and construction of residential flats of this type. - Work is in progress for the installation of an evacuation alert system for use by the fire and rescue service. - Work is in progress for the installation of a fire detection and alarm system, pending the removal of the spandrel panels.
+The system incorporates heat detectors and alarm sounders fitted in each flat.
+The operation of a heat detector in any one flat will trigger an alert signal at the control and indicating panel and remotely alert the security team of a potential incident.
 The alarm signal would be automatically transferred to an alarm receiving centre, which would pass the call onto the fire and rescue service.
-The audible alarm would not be configured to sound automatically.
-However, the fire and rescue service would have the ability to manually activate the sounders fitted in the flats at the panel, to initiate a floor-by-floor, or full, evacuation of the block in the event of a fire.
-If, following discussions and agreement with LFB, an evacuation system is installed, the role of fire wardens, introduced as part of interim measures pending the removal of the spandrel panels, could be reviewed. - Although outside the scope of the Fire Safety Order, it is recommended that smoke alarms are installed in all domestic premises, and, where this is not already the case, residents should be advised to fit smoke alarms in their flats. - It is understood that LBHF have liaised with their tenants to ensure that the flats are provided with a minimum of one working smoke alarm.
+The audible alarm will be configured to sound automatically in a vertical ribbon to all flats directly above the flat in question. - Once the evacuation system is installed, the role of fire wardens, introduced as part of interim measures pending the removal of the spandrel panels, should be reviewed. - Although outside the scope of the Regulatory Reform (Fire Safety) Order 2005, it is recommended that smoke alarms are installed in all domestic premises, and, where this is not already the case, residents should be advised to fit smoke alarms in their flats. - It is understood that LBHF have liaised with their tenants to ensure that the flats are provided with a minimum of one working smoke alarm.
 Ideally, smoke alarms in each flat should be provided in accordance with the recommendations of BS 5839-6 for a Grade D1, Category LD3 system as a minimum, incorporating mains-wired alarms with a battery back-up or other form of standby supply.
-Consideration should also be given to fitting linked heat alarms in kitchens/lounges, where not already provided, in accordance with the recommendations for a Category LD2 system.
+Consideration should also be given to fitting linked heat alarms in kitchens/lounges, where not already provided, in accordance with the recommendations for a Category LD2 system. - It is recommended that any flats occupied by vulnerable residents should, in the long term, be fitted with a Grade D1, Category LD1 system according to the recommendations of BS 5839-6, and that the system should be connected to a Telecare monitoring system to provide an early call to the fire and rescue service in the event of a fire within the flat of fire origin.